-These changes and the continuing pandemic mean that tensions are running high on both sides of the takeout counter.
-Minimum wage workers are dealing with the threat of COVID as well as with angry and often violent customers.
+Despite the new normal, restaurants still face significant problems, including increased customer violence, staff shortages and the continuing pandemic.That means tensions are running high on both sides of the takeout counter.
+Minimum wage workers are dealing with the threat of COVID as well as with angry customers.
 They also face the ever-present threats of injuries: slips and falls, cuts, scrapes, and burns.

-10 challenges faced by the restaurant industry in 2022
+10 security challenges faced by the restaurant industry

 Increased violence: Fast food workers have always faced abuse and violence from customers; according to a report released in late 2021 there were 77,000 incidents of violence at McDonald’s, Burger King, Carl’s Jr., and Jack-in-the-Box locations in California’s nine most populous cities between 2017 and 2021.
 Those are just the reported incidents; many workers say they are discouraged from reporting these events to police.
 The violence is also getting worse.
-In November, for example, a woman threw hot soup in the face of a manager in a Texas restaurant because she was upset about the soup’s temperature.
-As tensions continue to rise around the pandemic, mask mandates, and elections, these incidents are likely to increase.
+Consider the case of fast food worker “Waffle House Wendy” who went viral for catching a metal chair as a customer attacked her.
+As tensions continue to rise, these incidents are likely to increase.
 If security isn’t boosted, traumatized staff may quit, workers compensation claims will increase, and so may lawsuits.